nicolasH/frankensteins/readme.md

 ## \_\_\_.sh

-The script.
 The only script.
-It generates a website from a set of Markdown files.
+Every other files are It generates a website from a set of Markdown files.
 It transform the files into HTML pages in 4 (+1) different ways depending on which folder the files are in.
 In general, each transformed page will consist of concatenating the